Tenant Safety

 How to Verify a No-Broker Rental Listing Before Paying Deposit in India

-No-broker rentals can save you one full month of brokerage, but they also shift all verification work to you.
-The biggest mistakes happen when tenants treat a listing like a done deal after one call and a few photos.
-Before you pay any token or deposit, run a basic verification sequence that checks person, property, paperwork, and payment destination.
-It takes less than an hour and can prevent weeks of refund chasing.
+No-broker rentals can save you one full month of brokerage, but they also shift the verification work to you.
+That is the trade-off renters miss.
+A no-broker listing is not automatically owner-direct, verified, vacant, or safe for deposit transfer.
+Before you pay any token or deposit, run a basic sequence that checks the person, property, paperwork, payment destination, and possession timeline.

 Start with listing-level checks before scheduling a visit.
 Reverse-check photos across platforms, and look for repeated images used in multiple cities or with different rent amounts.
 Read the description carefully for mismatch signals such as one locality in the title and another in the text.
 If details keep changing between chat and call, treat that as a warning sign.
 When you shortlist fresh options, use /search and compare homes side by side instead of getting pushed into a same-day transfer.